 Now, do what I say if you want to win.
 In a word, do your job.

-While Prime Day has moved from July to October 13-14, not much has changed.
+While last year Prime Day moved from its usual July spot to October, it’s getting an early start this year from June 21-22.
+No matter when in the year it takes place.
 Prime Day is still a golden opportunity for sellers to make a lot of money.

 Let’s dive into our gameplan.

 Let’s get started with a few strategies that don’t relate to PPC.
 Amazon Prime Day gives sellers a lot of unique opportunities, that are rarely available or utilized on Amazon.